 Human primary hepatocytes are sensitive cells; however, within the HEP X bioink, the cells can survive 3D bioprinting (live-green, dead-red).
 Hepatocyte (yellow) clustering was observed for up to 21 days of culture with multiphoton imaging.
 Scale bars 100µm or 25µm as indicated.

-Human primary stellate cells is essential for understanding liver matrix production.
-After 3D bioprinting within HEP X, the stellate cells maintain their morphological characteristics (as seen in brightfield).
+Human primary stellate cells are essential for understanding liver matrix production.
+After 3D bioprinting within HEP X, the stellate cells maintain their morphological characteristics (as seen in bright field).
 Even only after 4 days, tunnel formation was observed with viable cells (live-green, dead-red).
 Scale bars 100µm.

 At CELLINK, we demonstrate that co-culture or single culture of major liver cells such as hepatocytes and stellate cells can be bioprinted into 3D constructs using our human liver ECM based HEP X bioink.
 Since liver cells are niche within their liver lobule unit, the liver ECM components will provide the environmental cues to maintain and improve specific cell functions.

 HEP X will also provide an favourable environment of primary hepatocytes, stellate cells, and non-parenchymal cells as a drug development platform.